Adam Burgess and Mark Richardson, Horticultural Manager, National Arboretum Canberra

 The Arboretum site had been originally used as a commercial radiata pine forest since the 1920s and contained large amounts of pine regrowth, exotic weeds, woody weeds, surface rocks, old irrigation lines, and compacted forestry tracks.
 The initial thought to bulldoze the 100 forests free from rocks and pine trees, quickly became a major cost and management issue.
 It became obvious that it was not possible to just bury the rubbish under the forests growing in neat and tidy fields of lucerne.

 To address this, a 5-tone excavator was introduced to the project with rock grabs attached.
 It would simply pull the trees out and bypass the site’s rocky outcrops, leaving them as future hubs for local native vegetation.
 The pines were put in wind-rows and tub ground to supply mulch for future plantings.

 The basic plan after the trees were removed was as follows:

 - Deep rip the forest planting areas and adjacent allees to 600mm deep at 1m centres.

-- Back blade lots to pick up all rock brought to the surface larger that 100mm in size.
+- Back blade lots to pick up all rock brought to the surface larger than 100mm in size.

-- Rock pick the forest lot and adjacent allee.
+- Rock picks the forest lot and adjacent allee.